Cycle-friendly schools and colleges (Cycling UK views)

 - Travel for education is responsible for about 29% of trips starting between 8 and 9 am.

-- The average distance travelled to get to school/college is approximately three miles.
+- The average distance travelled to school/college is approximately two and a half miles.

 - The NHS recommends that 5-18 year-olds take at least 60 minutes of physical activity every day, ranging from moderate activity, such as cycling and playground activities, to vigorous activity, such as running and tennis.